 |NCT02629380||Early Viscosupplementation After Partial Meniscectomy: a Double Blind, Placebo Controlled Randomized Trial||90||March 2016 (ongoing)|

 |NCT02640144||The Influence of Hyaluronic Acid Injection Following Knee Arthroscopy||60||March 2017|

 Clinical Input Received From Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-In response to requests, input was received from 5 academic medical centers (6 reviewers) and 3 physician specialty societies while this policy was under review in 2011.
+In response to requests, input was received from five academic medical centers (six reviewers) and three physician specialty societies while this policy was under review in 2011.
 Most reviewers agreed that IA hyaluronan of the knee was medically necessary.
 In addition, those providing input supported an interval of 6 months for repeat injections.
 In response to a question about total number of treatment courses, there was no consensus.